 Research and successful outcomes of the minimally invasive TAVR have opened the door to more patients who need advanced treatment for aortic stenosis.
-At Doylestown Health's Heart Institute, TAVR patients benefit from the experience of a team of heart valve experts.
+At Doylestown Health's Heart and Vascular Center, TAVR patients benefit from the experience of a team of heart valve experts.

-The combined expertise of the team at Doylestown Health's Heart Institute is resulting in excellent outcomes for patients whose aortic stenosis slowed them down and made it difficult to enjoy everyday living.
+The combined expertise of the team at Doylestown Health's Heart and Vascular Center is resulting in excellent outcomes for patients whose aortic stenosis slowed them down and made it difficult to enjoy everyday living.

 "Our team works exceptionally well together with a single focus – the best possible outcome for each patient," says Jennifer Harrar, CRNP, Valve Clinic coordinator.

-New guidelines are opening the door to more patients eligible for TAVR.
+New guidelines are opening the door so more patients are eligible for TAVR.

 "TAVR is a transformative technology that is allowing an ever-increasing number of patients who develop severe aortic stenosis to lead longer and fuller lives," says Doylestown Health interventional cardiologist Steven Guidera, MD.

 In the past, the only option to treat aortic stenosis, narrowing of the heart's main valve, was to have open-heart surgery to replace the diseased valve.
 But open-heart surgery was considered too risky for some patients, particularly the frail elderly.

 Minimally-invasive TAVR is an alternative to open-heart surgery that offers patients hope for greater quality of life.
 The procedure is done using catheters to replace the faulty valve.
 Doylestown Health physicians were among the first in the region to perform TAVR in 2013.

 In August 2016, the Federal Drug Administration (FDA) expanded the guidelines for which patients could receive TAVR.
 Today, more patients than ever before are eligible for TAVR.